royalwing/text-differ/README.md

 -   **3-Way Comparison**: Load and compare up to three text files simultaneously.
 -   **Visual Diffs**: Clear, color-coded difference highlighting (additions, deletions).
+-   **Localization**: Automatic language detection (English/Ukrainian) based on system settings.
 -   **File Browser**: Integrated local file browser to easily navigate and select files.
 -   **Drag & Drop**: Drag files directly onto the application window or the executable icon.
--   **Standalone Executable**: Can be packaged into a single `.exe` file for portable use without installing Node.js.
+Supports multi-file drop.
+-   **Standalone Application**: Runs as a native desktop application (Electron) with standard window controls.
--   **Screenshot Export**: Generate a full-length screenshot of the comparison (including collapsed sections) and copy it directly to the clipboard.
+-   **Screenshot Export**: Generate a full-length screenshot of the comparison and copy it directly to the clipboard.
--   **Auto Shutdown**: The backend server automatically shuts down when the browser tab is closed.
--   **Dark Theme**: Designed for comfortable viewing.
+-   **Dark Theme**: Designed for comfortable viewing with smooth loading animations.
+-   **Keyboard Shortcuts**: Press `Escape` to close modals or the application window.

 ## Installation